Our History

 Senior Advisor to the Board, Senior Executive Engagement

-Senior leadership appointments Michael has held include Vice President and Chief DSRIP Officer at Nassau University Medical Center, Associate Executive Director for Ambulatory Care and Community-based Medicine at Harlem Hospital Center, Vice President of the Ambulatory Care Network at Bronx Lebanon and Senior Administrator for Primary Care and the Ambulatory Care Network at Montefiore Medical Center.
-Michael holds a certification as a NYS Critical Care Technician from the Division of Emergency Medical Services.
+Currently, Michael is President and Managing Director of Health Matrix Strategies, focusing on health services transformation, transitions of care, and population health management.
+His past senior leadership roles include Vice President and Chief DSRIP Officer at Nassau University Medical Center, Associate Executive Director for Ambulatory Care at Harlem Hospital Center, Vice President of Ambulatory Care at Bronx Lebanon, and Senior Administrator for Primary Care at Montefiore Medical Center.

-Michael holds a Master of Public Administration in Health Administration and a Bachelor of Science degree in Business Management/Economics from Long Island University, a Certificate in Business Development and Philanthropy from Long Island University and an Executive Certificate in Ambulatory Care Strategic and Financial Planning from Columbia University.
+An educator and mentor, Michael is on the faculty at Long Island University’s School of Health Management and Human Services and serves as a faculty advisor for the Future Health Leaders program.
+He holds a Master of Public Administration in Health Administration and a Bachelor’s in Business Management/Economics from Long Island University.
+Additionally, he earned a Certificate in Business Development and Philanthropy and an Executive Certificate in Ambulatory Care Strategic and Financial Planning from Columbia University.

 We would like to acknowledge our past presidents for their service to the HLNY organization.